dis-sg/dis-sg.github.io/_mascotdex/bloobin.md

 <i>Having had enough of the years of abuse and misuse, Bloobin is now on a mission to get everyone to recycle right.
 He wants everyone to join him to increase our recycling rates and extend the lifespan of Semakau Landfill.</i>

 With large oval eyes and prominent concave eyebrows, Bloobin is usually portrayed with a smirk or a frown.
-His logo is designed like graffiti, which fits his rough and grouchy personality.

  <figure>
 <img src="https://i.imgur.com/5bFNK1v.png" alt="">